 As liver is the primary storage point of vitamin A, it’s also a rich source of it.
 For plants, it’s recommended to look for varied colors fruits and vegetables, like dark green, yellow and orange.

-We’ve sorted down some of the best sources below:
+We’ve sorted down all possible sources of Vitamin A below: